dashingsoft/dashingsoft.github.io/pyarmor/docs/en/user/tutorials.rst

 Let's take another script `fibo.py`.
 First create one project for it also::

-  $ pyarmor init --clean -m fibo.py
+  $ pyarmor init --clean -e fibo.py

 When building the project, there are warnings::